surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 11.7.3-dev.1 =
+= 11.8.0-dev.2 =

 (2022/03/23) Fixed showing the Validators menu to users without editing capability.
+Removed `$check_dupes` from all methods arguments.

 = 11.7.2 =